Part 3: Deep Dive - Spark Window Functions

 └── BoundReference

-The below code will execute the above expressions over the JoinedRow with left row being the buffer and right row being inputRow (of type UnsafeRow) for our example dataset in Part 1.
+Above expressions are evaluated over the JoinedRow with left row being the buffer and right row being inputRow (of type UnsafeRow) for our example dataset in Part 1.
+It is evaluated like so,

 ├── if